-Conclusion - Systems whose thermodynamics is described by full RSB exhibit a power-law distribution of equilibriumavalanche sizes, which can be traced back to their marginal stability.
+Conclusion. - Systems whose thermodynamics is described by full RSB exhibit a power-law distribution of equilibrium-avalanche sizes, which can be traced back to their marginal stability.
 Even though dynamic avalanches are different from our static analysis, the exponents turn out to be the same $\tau = \rho = 1$ in the SK model, and in both cases the scale-free response is a consequence of criticality and marginal stability [26].
 We expect a similar critical response upon slow changes of system parameters in many other systems with full RSB.
-This is of interest for optimization problems on dilute graphs such as minimal vertex cover [46], coloring or Potts glass [47], ksatisfiability [48] around the satisfiability threshold, and even in the whole UNSAT region at large k.
-Likewise, in models of complex economic systems one expects a power-law distributed market response to changes in prices and stocks [49].
-Finally, avalanches are expected in electron glasses with unscreened 1/r interactions.
-A stability argument shows that the number of rearrangements upon adding a new electron at T = 0diverges with system size at least as L^{d-2} , presumably with a wide distribution of dynamic responses.
-Since mean field vields a full RSB phase [37], we speculate that static avalanches are power-law distributed as well.
+This is of interest for optimization problems on dilute graphs such as minimal vertex cover [46], coloring or Potts glass [47], k-satisfiability [48] around the satisfiability threshold, and in the UNSAT region at large k.
+Likewise, in models of complex economic systems one expects a power-law-distributed market response to changes in prices and stocks [49].
+Avalanches are also expected in electron glasses with unscreened 1/r interactions.
+A stability argument shows that the number of rearrangements upon adding a new electron at T = 0 diverges with system size at least as L^{d-2} , presumably with a wide distribution of dynamic responses.
+Since the mean field yields a full RSB phase [37], we speculate that static avalanches are power law distributed as well.

-We thank S. Franz and M. B. Weissman for useful discussions.
+We thank S. FRANZ and M. B. WEISSMAN for useful discussions.
 This work was supported by ANR grant 09-BLAN-0097-01/2.